remotion-dev/remotion/packages/docs/docs/lottie/index.md

 - Rendering on other renderers as `svg`
 - `setSubFrame()`, `setLocationHref()`
+- Limited expression support: Remotion uses the `.goToAndStop()` method from `lottie-web` to seek through the Lottie file.
+Depending on the expression, the frame might not render deterministally, leading to [flickering](/docs/flickering) in the Remotion output.
+Remotion cannot fix this without a change in `lottie-web` upstream.
+You need to evaluate on a case-by-case basis whether the expression you are using is supported by Remotion.

 :::note
 [Open an issue](https://remotion.dev/issue) if you want to request a currently unsupported feature.